ryan-blunden/es7-module-loading-starter-kit/README.md

 Aiming to be the world's simplest setup for transpiling, linting and loading ES2015 in the browser!

-Now everyone can learn and experiment with ES2015.

-**NOTE**: THis is a browser specific project.
+**NOTE**: This is using with a Browser.
 Using ES2015 in Node.js is a lot simpler and is well covered by the babel documentation.

 ## Requirements

 Node.js is the only requirement.
-We recommend you use the latest version available.
+I recommend you use the latest version available.

 ## Getting Started